mohitsriv/Notepad/_posts/2015-12-31-behind-the-blog-part-1-tech-overview.md

 - It's a hosted service.
 I don't need to run anything.
 - It's free for public repositories on GitHub, such as [that of my blog](https://github.com/mohitsriv/blog).
 - It integrates with GitHub.
 - It has good support for Ruby.
-While I am not specifically versed or attracted to Ruby, it is needed to build Jekyll.
+While I am not specifically vested in Ruby, it is needed to build Jekyll.
 - By virtue of using Docker containers, it gives me a completely clean build environment every time.

 # Next